AB 678 (LEE) LGBTQ+ Safe and Inclusive Housing – Support

 Sacramento, CA 95814

-Participation in school sports offers numerous academic, social, physical, mental, and behavioral benefits.
-Transgender youth should not be excluded from these opportunities, which are critical for their development and well-being.
-It is for those reasons that LIVE must oppose Assembly Bill 89 (Sanchez) and ask for your “no” vote.
+People have a right to recreation and education in which sex and gender are not barriers to access.
+It is for these reasons that LIVE supports AB 932 (Irwin) and asks for your “Aye” vote.
 If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,